Cura : Care Beyond Boundaries Logo

 • Travel and health insurance information if you have it

-• Contact details for the clinic, hotel and local emergency services
+• Contact details for the clinic, accommodation and local emergency services

 • Names and numbers of family or friends who should be informed about your plans